dbarton8406/myhub/README.md

 ##Description##

-Complete a sinatra app for displaying github issues assigned to you as described here. myhub
+A sinatra app for displaying github issues assigned to you as described here. myhub

 Make a basic interface to your open issues on github repo.